• Skip to main content

 April 3, 2019 by Stephanie Corrigan Leave a Comment

 One of my earliest memories is from when I was four years old, when my mom asked me if I wanted to play piano.
 All her friends were signing up their kids for either violin or piano lessons, and it seemed like it would be a good idea for me to do it as well.
 I said yes.
-Asian “tiger” parents forcing their kids to play an instrument is a well-known stereotype, and … [Read more...] about Universities’ Problem with “Asianness”
+Asian “tiger” parents forcing their kids to play an instrument is a well-known stereotype, … [Read more...] about Universities’ Problem with “Asianness”

 Vietnamese History Through Pho